rust-qt/ritual/README.md

 Documentation is important! `cpp_to_rust` generates `rustdoc` comments with information about corresponding C++ types and methods.
 Overloaded methods have detailed documentation listing all available variants.
 Qt documentation is integrated in `rustdoc` comments.

+### Allocating C++ objects on the stack and the heap

+`cpp_to_rust` supports two allocation place modes for C++ objects.
+The user can select the mode by passing `AsBox` or `AsStruct` as additional argument to constructors and other functions that return objects by value in C++.

+`AsBox` mode:

+1. The C++ object is created in the C++ wrapper library using `new`.
+Constructors are called like `new MyClass(args)`, and functions that return objects by value are called like `new MyClass(function(args))`.
+2. Pointer returned by `new` is passed through FFI to the Rust wrapper and to `CppBox::new`. `CppBox<T>` is returned to the caller.
+3. When `CppBox` is dropped, it calls the deleter function, which calls `delete object` on C++ side.
+4. The raw pointer can be moved out of `CppBox` and passed to another function that can take ownership of the object.

+`AsStruct` mode:

+1. An uninitialized Rust struct is created on the stack.
+The size of the struct is the same as the size of the C++ object.
+2. Pointer to the struct is passed to the C++ wrapper function that uses placement new.
+Constructors are called like `new(buf) MyClass(args)`, where `buf` is pointer to the struct created in Rust.
+The struct is filled with valid data.
+3. The caller retains ownership of the struct and can move it to the heap using `Box` or `Vec`, pass it to another place and take references and pointers to it.
+4. When the struct is dropped, a C++ destructor is called using a C++ wrapper function.
+Memory of the struct itself is managed by Rust.

+`AsBox` is a more general and safe way to store C++ objects in Rust, but it can produce unnecessary overhead when working with multiple small objects.

+`AsStruct` is more limited and dangerous.
+You can't use it if pointers to the object are stored somewhere because Rust can move the struct in memory and the pointer can become invalid.
+And sometimes it's not clear whether they are stored or not.
+It is also forbidden to pass such structs to functions that take ownership, as they would try to delete it and free the memory that is managed by Rust.
+However, `AsStruct` allows to avoid heap allocations and can be used for small simple structs and classes.

+Selecting one of these modes in currently up to the caller, but some kind of smart defaults and limitations may be implemented in the future.

 ### Portability and API stability issues

 Assuming that the C++ library has exactly the same API on all platforms, the generated C++ and Rust code is almost totally portable.
 The only issue is using sizes of classes because they depend on the platform.